"Nov. 6, 2012 (Los Angeles) -- Winter can be deadly, at least when it comes to matters of the heart.

 - have any other medical conditions

-- are pregnant or plan to become pregnant.
+- are pregnant or planning to become pregnant.
 See “What is the most important information I should know about ATACAND?”

 - are breast-feeding or plan to breast-feed.
 It is not known if ATACAND passes into your breast milk.
 You and your doctor should decide if you will take ATACAND or breast-feed.
 You should not do both.